iconation/icon-sdk-php/README.md

     alt="ICONation logo">
 </p>

-<h1 align="center">ICON SDK for PHP (Unofficial)</h1>
+<h1 align="center">ICON SDK for PHP</h1>

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is an unofficial SDK to communicate with the ICON JSON-RPC server, built for PHP.
+This is an SDK to communicate with the ICON blockchain, built for PHP.

 Disclaimer: I cannot guarantee optimal performance of this software.
 It is provided as is and without any assurances.
 Use it at your own risk.